Two car subscription trucks drive down a road next to a forest.

 If buying a car, be it outright or on finance, is too big of a commitment and renting one is just not enough, car subscriptions may be for you.

 By subscribing to a car service, you can experience car ownership without the hassle.
-In this guide we explain what it is and why it’s a great alternative to owning or leasing a car.
-Read on the learn more about this new way of owning a car, especially if you're wondering what is a car subscription plan.
+Subscriptions offer a modern solution to transportation, making it easier to try different cars without having to commit to a long-term lease.
+In this guide, we explain what it is and why it’s a great alternative to owning or leasing a car.
+Read on to learn more about this new way of owning a car, especially if you're wondering how subscription plans work.

 A car subscription is a flexible, monthly plan that grants you access to a range of vehicles for a flat monthly fee.
-The subscription contracts are inclusive of your essential car costs, such as insurance, road tax, servicing, breakdown cover etc.
+This is a great solution if you're looking for something short-term.
+The subscription contracts are inclusive of your essential car costs, such as insurance, road tax, servicing, breakdown cover, making them extremely easy to manage and more accessible than ever!

 Unlike leasing or buying on finance, the subscription terms are more flexible.
 They tend to be on a month-by-month basis until you decide to cancel, or swap your car for a different one (if you get tired of it).
 Some services require you to commit to at least 2-3 months, but that can be the case for specific car models only.